People

 Graduate Students

 Katherine Poulos is a PhD student co-advised by Drs.
 Brian Nault and Sara Emery.
-I study onion thrips (Thrips tabaci) in commercial onion systems with the goals of understanding landscape-scale movement of thrips and improving pest management strategies.
-Previously, I obtained my masters degree in Ecology, Evolution, and Conservation Biology at Columbia University.
-My research there assessed plant associations with the spotted lanternfly across its life cycle using photos posted on iNaturalist.
-Prior to pursuing graduate studies, I worked as a Horticulturist to maintain several greenspaces in New York City.
-My experience mitigating pest organisms, such as invasive insects, in a hands-on manner was instrumental in fostering my interest in integrated pest management and drive to work with growers.
+She studies onion thrips (Thrips tabaci) in commercial onion systems with the goals of understanding landscape-scale movement of thrips and improving pest management strategies.
+Previously, she obtained her masters degree in Ecology, Evolution, and Conservation Biology at Columbia University.
+Her research there assessed plant associations with the spotted lanternfly across its life cycle using photos posted on iNaturalist.
+Prior to pursuing graduate studies, she worked as a Horticulturist to maintain several green spaces in New York City.
+Her experience mitigating pest organisms such as invasive insects in a hands-on manner was instrumental in fostering her interest in integrated pest management and drive to work with growers.

 Leo Salgado graduated from the Universidad Nacional de Agricultura (UNAG) in Honduras in 2019 with his Bachelor’s degree in Agricultural Sciences.
 He then began his master’s degree in Entomology with a minor in Applied Statistics at Louisiana State University (LSU), graduating in 2021.
-For his Master’s thesis, he worked on a project to elucidate mechanisms that confer resistance to sugarcane (Saccharum spp.
+For his Master’s thesis, he worked on a project to elucidate mechanisms that confer resistance in sugarcane (Saccharum spp.
 L.) to the stem borers Diatraea saccharalis (F.) and Eoreuma loftini (Dyar) in a series of field, laboratory, and greenhouse experiments.
-In addition to his thesis project, he worked on projects related to the timing, volume, and efficacy of insecticide applications in sugarcane and rice (Oryza sativa).
+In addition to his thesis project, he worked on projects related to the timing, volume, and efficacy of insecticide applications in sugarcane and rice (Oryza sativa).lds223@cornell.edu [LinkedIn] [Google Scholar]

 Postdoctoral Associates

 John Mahas is an applied insect ecologist specializing in managing crop pests and vector-borne plant pathogens, currently working as a postdoctoral research associate in Brian Nault’s vegetable entomology lab.
-I received my B.S. in Biology with a focus in Coastal Ecology from the College of Coastal Georgia, and obtained my M.S. and Ph.D. in Entomology from Auburn University.
-During my M.S., I focused on managing the emerging cotton leafroll dwarf virus (CLRDV) and its vector, the cotton aphid, Aphis gossypii.
+He received his B.S. in Biology with a focus in Coastal Ecology from the College of Coastal Georgia, and obtained his M.S. and Ph.D. in Entomology from Auburn University.
+During his M.S., he focused on managing the emerging cotton leafroll dwarf virus (CLRDV) and its vector, the cotton aphid, Aphis gossypii.
 This was done by quantifying imidacloprid resistance among cotton aphid populations in Alabama while taking a landscape ecology approach to assess the effects of landscape composition on observed LC50 values, along with investigating cultural and chemical control strategies to manage for CLRDV.
-My interest in landscape ecology and geographic information systems (GIS) then led me to obtain my Graduate Certificate in GISc at Auburn University.
-The overarching goal of my Ph.D. research was to assess the role of the aphid vector in the epidemiology of CLRDV.
+His interest in landscape ecology and geographic information systems (GIS) then led him to obtain his Graduate Certificate in GISc at Auburn University.
+The overarching goal of his Ph.D. research was to assess the role of the aphid vector in the epidemiology of CLRDV.
 This was done by characterizing the spatiotemporal distribution, abundance, and seasonal dynamics of cotton-infesting aphids, investigating how different biotic and abiotic factors influenced CLRDV incidence and vector abundance in cotton fields, and by performing gut content analyses to determine the dietary history of the vector before colonizing cotton.

-At Cornell, my current research centers on the ecology and management of corn earworm, Helicoverpa zea, in sweet corn.
-I am involved in monitoring moth populations to improve trapping methods, develop predictive models for corn earworm risk, and refine action thresholds based on trap captures.
-Additionally, I investigate chemical and cultural control strategies to optimize management efforts for lepidopteran pests, monitor pest susceptibility to Bt toxins and insecticides, and assess overwintering success and spring emergence timing of corn earworm populations.
-My career aspiration is to apply our understanding of crop pest ecology to develop sustainable management solutions, mentor and educate the next generation of scientists, and to develop economically sound solutions for today’s growers.
+At Cornell, John’s current research centers on the ecology and management of corn earworm, Helicoverpa zea, in sweet corn.
+He monitors moth populations to improve trapping methods, develop predictive models for corn earworm risk, and refine action thresholds based on trap captures.
+Additionally, he investigates chemical and cultural control strategies to optimize management efforts for lepidopteran pests, monitor pest susceptibility to Bt toxins and insecticides, and assess overwintering success and spring emergence timing of corn earworm populations.
+His career aspiration is to apply understanding of crop pest ecology to develop sustainable management solutions, mentor and educate the next generation of scientists, and to develop economically sound solutions for today’s growers.

 Lab Alumni